-That ‘peep’ or mirror is what meditation offers, of course, and it’s why meditation is such a potent tool in undermining and seeing-through the mean-spiritedness of the ego.
-(It’s also why, of course, that our egos resist meditation in oh-so-many slippery and invidious ways.)
+That ‘peep’ or mirror is what meditation offers, of course, and it’s why meditation is such a potent tool in undermining and seeing through the mean-spiritedness of the ego.
+(It’s also why, of course, our egos resist meditation in oh-so-many slippery and insidious ways.)

-Reggie gives a really good talk in one of his recent podcasts about the particularly edge that meditation of this kind (let’s call it ego-busting) has over other mind-expanding pursuits like Ayahuasca, LSD or jogging.
-You might be able see the whole Universe in cosmic play but if the “I” that sees it is still closed shut like an angry clam then the visions are for naught.
+Reggie gives a really good talk in one of his recent podcasts about the particular edge that meditation of this kind. (let’s call it ego-busting) And the effect it has over other mind-expanding pursuits like Ayahuasca, LSD or jogging.
+You might be able to see the whole Universe in cosmic play.
+But if the “I” that sees it is still closed shut like an angry clam then the visions are for nought.
 Dharma practice has, perhaps, the unique selling point of exploding not only the Universe but also the limited eye/I of the beholder.
 Freeing the perceptions are only one step to freedom – we also need to free the limited perceiver.

-So how does one communicate the damage that ego does to a mind that is ruled over by the imperious ego like a oppressive police state?
+So how does one communicate the damage that ego does to a mind that is ruled over by the imperious ego?
+Like an oppressive police state?

 The answer is guerilla-style.